SinghRobinKumar/CorpScraper/README.md

 ## Installation

+**Prerequisites**

+* Before you begin, ensure that you have Python 3 installed on your computer.
+If not, you can download and install it from the official [Python website](https://www.python.org/downloads/).

 **ChromeDriver Setup:**

 Download the ChromeDriver to run the script with Chrome.
 Ensure that you download the version compatible with your Chrome browser.
 You can find the latest ChromeDriver releases [here](https://chromedriver.chromium.org/downloads).